dNamiLab/dNami/JOSS/paper.md

 # Summary

-Many physical systems obey or can be modelled by a system of balance laws.
+Many physical systems obey or can be modelled by a system of unsteady partial differential equations.
 Over the years, many research codes have been developed to solve such sets of equations, each requiring consequential development time despite many of them obeying a similar structure. \texttt{dNami} aims to provides a framework to rapidly set up and solve equations of the form

 \begin{equation} \label{eq:gov_eq}
 	\frac{\partial}{\partial t} \textbf{q} = \textbf{RHS}(\textbf{q})